sanju9891/e2e-automation-playwright/README.md

 A comprehensive testing framework that

-- Combines UI, API, Visual, and Performance testing in one solution
+- Combines UI, API, Visual in one solution
 - Integrated with CI/CD pipelines and automated reporting systems.

 ### Screenshots